 Catalonia Spain Travel Guide

-Barcelona, the capital of Catalonia, is an accessible and enriching destination from Sitges.
+Barcelona, the capital of Catalonia, is an easy-to-reach and enriching destination from Sitges.

 The city has countless opportunities for sightseeing, dining, and deep cultural experience.

-Beyond Barcelona, the region features smaller towns and historical sites, each with unique character.
+Beyond Barcelona, the region features smaller towns and historical sites, every one with distinct character.

 Sitges' larger neighbor, Vilanova i la Geltrú, a more industrial town offering an authentic Catalan experience.